- January 11, 2021

 Make Use of Micro Warehousing

 Micro fulfillment centers are tiny warehouses located in a lot of places near your customers.
 Many retailers are turning to micro warehousing recently since micro center warehouses help to enhance the efficiency of inventory fulfillment and complete shipments faster by using automated systems.
 To deliver products quickly, retailers can place their inventory in micro fulfillment centers that are closer to end-customers.
 Micro center warehouse is an economical choice for retailers since micro warehousing enables optimization of vertical store space, thus reducing the inventory cost.

 Communication is always critical when it comes to order fulfillment, especially if you are using third party fulfillment services.
 You should ensure that staff members of warehouses are doing their tasks according to your guidelines.
 In terms of communication with consumers, merchants may send emails regarding the up-to-date order status and shipment tracking information.
 “Thank you for your purchase” emails are also great for building long term relationships with your consumers and lead to greater shopping experiences.

 We have covered various types of order fulfillment as well as the number of ways to improve it.
 Bear in mind that you should always outline your requirements and business goals before finding your suitable order fulfillment provider or micro fulfillment center.
+To help aid in the fulfillment process, the CBX Cloud Supplier Management Software module allows for precise tracking and collaboration with all of your current vendor partners.
 Good luck with fulfillment planning.